Mount Imbiah Nature Trail, Sentosa: Dragon Waterfall & Ruins

 Getting to the Imbiah Trail

-To get to the Mount Imbiah Trail from Imbiah Lookout, head along the 225-metre long Imbiah Bridge.
+To get to the Mount Imbiah Trail from Imbiah Lookout, head along the 225-metre long Imbiah Bridge which leads out from the Sentosa Nature Discovery gallery.
 This bridge has been specially converted from part of the old Sentosa monorail track.

 READ: Head in Search of Totem Poles at the Sentosa Coastal Trail